How to Find and Verify Accredited Surgical Technology Programs

 Graduating from a non-accredited program means you cannot sit for the CST® exam, many employers won’t hire you, and you may not be able to transfer credits or pursue advanced credentials.
 Never rely on promises that a school is “seeking” or “applying for” accreditation — verify current accreditation status before you apply

-Recognized accrediting agencies for surgical technology programs
+Recognized accrediting agencies for accredited surgical technology programs

 Two agencies accredit surgical technology programs in the United States.
 Both are recognized by the U.S. Department of Education and accepted by NBSTSA for CST® exam eligibility.
 Programs accredited by either agency meet the same national standards.